KylenTSmith/Active-Directory-Home-Lab/README.md

 ## Introduction

 In this project, I build a home lab for active directory.
-Using PowerShell I generated users to get user account name and passwords for hunderds of people.
+Using PowerShell I generated users to get user account name and passwords for hundreds of people.

 ## Virtual Machines used During the Project.
 ![Arc](https://i.imgur.com/nMjYnVK.png)